 Challenge number Detail of challenge 1 Behaviour, emotional and social needs of a small number of pupils (mostly eligible for PP) is having a significant impact on their academic progress over time.
 Improving mental health and well-being will increase self-esteem and lead to raised aspiration, motivation and engagement.
 2 Underdeveloped language skills and vocabulary gaps, particularly on arrival into Early Years and speech and language gaps in identified children across the school.
 This slows reading progress in subsequent years.
 PP pupils are less likely to read at home (evidence reading records) and this in turn impacts negatively on their attainment.
-3 Gaps in learning due to adaptations in the curriculum $(2019 - 2021)$ .
+3 Continue to adapt the curriculum to meet the need of the pupils and ensure opportunities are given to retain and transfer knowledge into long term memory (LTM).
 Quality first teaching is supported through understanding each pupil's starting point and support given to close/narrow the gap e.g. 1:1 TA support, small group interventions.
 School is aware that nationally White British pupils, statistically have low expectations and are locked into a cycle of deprivation and under-achievement.
 All groups are tracked carefully and support given as required.
 4 Levels of deprivation mean that many of our PP pupils would not get the same opportunity that some of our non-disadvantaged peer would get due to financial hardship.
 Increasing the opportunity for experiences of 'Cultural Capital', by providing extra-curricular opportunities including subsidised trips, lunchtime and after school sporting activities, visits to local library etc. 5 Engagement and support with home learning including regular reading is inconsistent.
 Parents of PP pupils are less likely to attend information meetings, workshops etc. Parents can be reluctant to come into school due to a variety of reasons including work patterns, child care, language barriers and a lack of confidence in engaging.